 Activity: Value Exchange Ledger (Employee)

-NB: The instructions on this page are an exact copy of the Instructions that come in a booklet with the Card Set.
+NB: The instructions on this page are a copy of the basic instructions that come in a booklet with the Card Set.

 Introduction

-In a work context it is easy to think of Money as the dominant value that you get in exchange for your work.
-In reality, there is a range of things that represent value to both parties.
-This activity provides a way for talking about different kinds of Value.
-For more on the idea of Value Exchange in workscapes.
+In a work context it is easy to think of MONEY as the dominant value that you get in exchange for your work.
+In reality, there are many things that represent value to all parties.
+This activity provides a way for talking about different kinds of value.
+Learn more about the idea of Value Exchange in workscapes.

 Resources